ABHAY-05/Abhay/README.md

 7. do not let the computer sleep when there is long intervals between lectures
 8. edit run.bat file and add path of your python.exe and your .py file
+9. if you don't want to do this type of coding stuff then you can use zoom bot.rar file, it is direct exe file of coding but you need to edit schedule.isc file according to your class schedule.